Virtual Art and Non-fungible Tokens

 66 Pages Posted: 12 Apr 2021 Last revised: 31 May 2022

 Fueled in part by the wealth recently created from digital currencies, major art dealers such as Christie’s and Sotheby’s have embraced the sale of non-fungible tokens attached to unique digital works of art.
 What are non-fungible tokens, how is this related to the blockchain and what do we know about this ancient market for digital art?
 It now appears that digital art can be added to the growing list of uses for blockchain technology now becoming a part of modern life.

 This article proceeds in seven parts.
-First, we discuss the new and explosive market for digital art.
-Second, we explore the evolution of the digital world and virtual property.
+First, is a discussion about the new and explosive market for digital art.
+Second, I explore the evolution of the digital world and virtual property.
 Third, is an explanation and historical account of the blockchain and virtual currencies.
-Fourth, we explore non-fungible tokens.
-Fifth, we look briefly at unresolved issues impacting the law of NFTs and provide potential solutions.
-Sixth, we present a few thoughts about the future of digital property.
-And last, we conclude.
+Fourth, non-fungible tokens are discussed.
+Fifth, is a brief look at unresolved issues impacting the law of NFTs and potential solutions are provided.
+Sixth, a few thoughts about the future of digital property are presented.
+And last, I conclude.

 Keywords: art, Beeple, bitcoin, blockchain, Christie’s, collectibles, copyright, crypto asset, cryptocurrencies, digital art, ethereum, music business and publishing, nonfungible tokens (NFTs), online payment systems, property, Second Life, Sotheby’s, synthetic worlds, virtual property, virtual real estate